mcwhite-git/Retail-Trend-Activation-Radar/README.md

 ## Situational context

 This repo is to be practically applied for the **hypothetical** context of supporting a retail GTM team planning seasonal campaigns.
-Leadership needs an always-current read on **which product topics are heating up**, **when they peak**, and **where to focus creative and inventory**.
+In this case stakeholders request an always-current read on **which product topics are heating up**, **when they peak**, and **where to focus creative and inventory**.

 **Business question**
 - Which keywords show sustained growth (vs noise), and in which months should we activate?